 Christine then takes the opportunity to leave as fast as she can.
 And honestly?
 Fans should be proud of her for choosing the sane, emotionally healthy relationship.

 The Phantom can't be fixed through DA POWA OF LUV.
 Healthy relationships don't involve "fixing" the other person.
 People are responsible for themselves and for fixing themselves.
 If you can't offer someone an emotionally stable, healthy relationship, then you shouldn't be in one.
 Period.

 Again, relationships are not about fixing someone or looking for someone else to fix you.
 And yet, people continuously make the assumption that if they can just find that one person, they can raise their self-esteem, feel complete, feel happy, stop being a murderer and a rapist.

 Everyone is responsible for getting their own crap together before entering a relationship.
 It's not right to burden someone else with your issues.
 In fact, it's abusive.

-The Phantom thought his face alienated him from other people, but it was his psychopathic tendencies all along.
+The Phantom thought his face alienated him from other people, but it was his choice to be a bad person that was alienating him all along.